ricogendron/phase-diversity/README.md

    as follows:
    - 0: disk/ellipse
    - 1: regular polygon
-   - 2: ELT shape (not implemented yet, will come soon)
+   - 2: ELT shape
+   Be aware that the flattening factor (see §6) also applies to the ELT-type pupil.
+Ensure that it is set to 1 if a non-distorted ELT pupil is expected.

 6) The user must provide the flattening factor of the pupil, useful for defining elliptical pupils.
 This factor will impact everything that is contained in